nushell/nushell.github.io/src/content/docs/book/nushell_map_imperative.md

 ---
-title: Community
+title: Nu map from imperative languages
 ---

-# Nu map from imperative languages

 The idea behind this table is to help you understand how Nu built-ins and plugins relate to imperative languages.
 We've tried to produce a map of programming-relevant Nu commands and what their equivalents are in other languages.
 Contributions are welcome.